 The northern red-legged frog is listed as a sensitive and vulnerable species by the Oregon Department of Fish & Wildlife.
 Participants in our Amphibian Egg Mass Survey Program are trained and assigned to survey ponds within the District where they search for, identify and count egg masses of this and other native amphibian species.
 The survey season normally begins in February and runs through March of each year, but it is weather dependent.

-The next round of amphibian survey trainings have been scheduled January.
+The next round of amphibian survey trainings will be scheduled for late January.
 Sign up to attend a training here!

 Nature LITE Program